-The principles outlined by Sally Fallon Morell and Mary Enig in Nourishing Traditions, which we recommend via our Amazon affiliation, have been deeply transformative for me on every level.
-Physically, emotionally, mentally and spiritually.
+The principles outlined by Sally Fallon Morell and Mary Enig in Nourishing Traditions, have been deeply transformative for me on every level: physically, emotionally, mentally and spiritually.
 Not only has my diet changed fundamentally, but my career path has as well.
 I am far more emotionally stable, and my spirit has been significantly elevated.

 In the following paragraphs, I would like to celebrate all the ways the book Nourishing Traditions has changed my life, and ask that you do the same in the comments!